 Aesthetics fuels morale which allows us to make and persevere in our moral judgments against all odds.
 In ethical healthcare, tragic choices are inevitable and can lead to moral fatigue.
 When faced with demoralization, resilient art such as Bloom’s Rabbi paintings can empower us to draw strength from our shared history to make wise and humane choices.
 This was the focus of Dr. Harold Bursztajn’s Vanderbilt Medical School Flexner Deans Lecture “From Hell to Here: Moral Courage and Vulnerability from the Shoah (1939-1945) to Today” where a Bloom Rabbi painting is used to illustrate the discussion at 11:15 in the video.

 REAP also sponsors the Boston Area ISPS-US study group meetings on Sundays 10:30-noon in Cambridge, MA.
-Upcoming events include:
+Events have included:

 - June 23, 2019: Stanley Sagov, MD – Therapy and All that Jazz: the art of improvisation

 This session of the Boston Area Study Group of the ISPS-US is dedicated to the memory of a founding member, K. Lowenthal.

 - September 15, 2019: Terry Bard PhD The Art of Resilience

 - November 17, 2019: Arthur Kleinman, MD – Author of “The Soul of Care: The Moral Education of a Husband and Doctor”

 For more information please contact Harold Bursztajn, MD.

 Tax deductible donations to the REAP Project can be made by check payable to “American Unit of the International Network of the UNESCO Chair in Bioethics” and REAP written in the Memo and mailed to:

 American Unit of the International Chair in Bioethics